juev/awesome-stars/README.md

 ## [TypeScript](id:typescript)

-- [meienberger/runtipi](https://github.com/meienberger/runtipi) – ⛺️ Tipi is a homeserver for everyone!
-One command setup, one click installs for your favorites self-hosted apps. ✨
-- [Cookie-AutoDelete/Cookie-AutoDelete](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) – Firefox and Chrome WebExtension that deletes cookies and other browsing site data as soon as the tab closes, domain changes, browser restarts, or a combination of those events.
-- [Jigsaw-Code/outline-server](https://github.com/Jigsaw-Code/outline-server) – Outline Manager, developed by Jigsaw.
-The Outline Manager application creates and manages Outline servers, powered by Shadowsocks.
-It uses the Electron framework to offer support for Windows, macOS and Linux.
 - [lynchjames/note-refactor-obsidian](https://github.com/lynchjames/note-refactor-obsidian) – Allows for text selections to be copied (refactored) into new notes and notes to be split into other notes.
 - [undergroundwires/privacy.sexy](https://github.com/undergroundwires/privacy.sexy) – Open-source tool to enforce privacy & security best-practices on Windows and macOS, because privacy is sexy 🍑🍆
-- [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) – There can be more than Notion and Miro.
-AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
-Privacy first, open-source, customizable and ready to use.
 - [outline/outline](https://github.com/outline/outline) – The fastest wiki and knowledge base for growing teams.
 Beautiful, realtime, feature rich, and markdown compatible.
 - [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) – Roadmap to becoming a developer in 2022
 - [tjhorner/archivebox-exporter](https://github.com/tjhorner/archivebox-exporter) – Automatically or manually send pages from your browser to your ArchiveBox for archival.